ultrasaurus/pandemic-pantry/cookbook/gfsourdough-faux-rye.md

  Work the starter and H2O into the dry ingredients until it is one large sticky ball.
  Knead the ball to add air into it.
- Divide the ball in half and shape into
+ Divide the ball in half and shape into smooth round loaves.
+ Dust with flour.
+Place loaf on parchment paper (sprinkled with cornflour, if you like) and lowered them into bowls to rise.
+ Place under the oven light in the oven to create some warmth.
+ The next day (or 8-12 hours later) lift the parchment paper into the cast iron pots after cutting the slits.